unitymakesus/unity-starter/wp-content/plugins/quick-featured-images/README.txt

 For that use the plugin twice:

-1. Under 'Set, replace, delete' **remove** all undesired featured images if there are some.
+1. In 'Bulk Edit' **remove** all undesired featured images if there are some.
 If desired remove the images using the option 'Overwrite existing featured images'.
 2. Then choose the desired image and **set** it to the posts **without the option 'Overwrite existing featured images'**.
 This will set the image to all posts without a featured image.

 = How can I set a default featured image for future posts? =